 In general, the roadway system in Chittenden County has enough capacity to handle the current traffic demand, except for specific segments of the interstate and arterial system during peak hours of travel (see Map ??).
 Even with enough capacity, congestion still exists on our roadways in mainly urban/suburban areas during the AM and PM peak hours.
-Like many successful metropolitan areas, the urban core of our county has significant congestion, mainly at intersections, during the morning and evening commute (peak) hours (see Map ??).
-This phenomenon has been worsened by the gradual increase of people living outside and commuting into Chittenden County for work (see Figure ??) and it is also correlated with the increased cost and lack of available and affordable housing in the county.
-Traffic volumes that dropped drastically during the height of the COVID-19 pandemic, have been slowly increasing on most major roads and localized congestion issues have returned.
+Like many economically competitive metropolitan areas, the urban core of our county has significant congestion, mainly at intersections, during the morning and evening commute (peak) hours (see Map ??).
+This phenomenon has worsened due to the gradual increase of the number of people living outside of and commuting into Chittenden County for work (see Figure ??).
+It is also correlated with the increased cost and lack of available and affordable housing in the County.
+Traffic volumes that dropped drastically during the height of the COVID-19 pandemic have been slowly increasing on most major roads and localized congestion issues have returned.

-Interstate 89 was the subject of a recent Chittenden County I-89 2050 Study (https://envision89.com/) that assessed the safety and capacity of I-89, identified existing and future multimodal needs, developed and evaluated improvements, examined transportation and land use impacts of new and expanded interchanges, determined asset management /maintenance needs and developed a multiyear, multimodal implementation plan for making recommended improvements.
+Interstate 89 was the subject of a recent Chittenden County I-89 2050 Study (https://envision89.com/) that assessed the safety and capacity of I-89, identified existing and future multimodal needs, developed and evaluated improvements, examined transportation and land use impacts of new and expanded interchanges, determined asset management /maintenance needs, and developed a multiyear, multimodal implementation plan for making recommended improvements.